 - Should abortion ever be carried out on a non-consenting woman, e.g. one too young to give legal consent or one in a coma?

 - How are you deciding your answers to these questions?
 What principles and arguments influence your answers?

 - How is the humanist view on this issue similar to that of other worldviews you have come across?
 How is it different?

-Another version of this perspective, together with many others designed for easy photocopying and much useful information for teachers, can be found at Humanism for Schools.
+Another version of this perspective, together with many others designed for easy photocopying and much useful information for teachers, can be found at Understanding Humanism.

 - Mary Warnock, An Intelligent Person’s Guide to Ethics (Duckworth)

 - Jonathan Glover, Causing Death and Saving Lives (Penguin)

 - Peter Singer, Practical Ethics (Cambridge University Press)

 - Judith Jarvis Thomson, (1971), “A Defense of Abortion” widely reprinted e.g. in Michael Palmer,Moral Problems (Lutterworth)